iver-wharf/rfcs/_published/0029-wharf-api-migrations.md

 ## Future possibilities

-With this in place we can do more complex migrations in the future, as we've up until now been heavily restrictured by only relying on GORM's `AutoMigrate`.
+With this in place we can do more complex migrations in the future, as we've up until now been heavily restricted by only relying on GORM's `AutoMigrate`.

 ## Unresolved questions